osrf/gazebo_tutorials/ros2_overview/tutorial.md

 The ROS 2 package `gazebo_ros_pkgs` is a metapackage which contains the following packages:

-* `gazebo_dev`: Provides a cmake config for the default version of Gazebo for the ROS distribution.
+* `gazebo_dev`: Provides a cmake configuration for the default version of Gazebo for the ROS distribution.
 So downstream packages can just depend on `gazebo_dev` instead of needing to find Gazebo by themselves.

 * `gazebo_msgs`: Message and service data structures for interacting with Gazebo from ROS 2.

-* `gazebo_ros`: Provides convenient C++ classes and functions which can be used by other plugins, such as `gazebo_ros::Node` and conversion and testing utilities.
+* `gazebo_ros`: Provides convenient C++ classes and functions which can be used by other plugins, such as `gazebo_ros::Node`, conversion and testing utilities.
 It also provides some generally useful plugins.